Error-correcting neural networks for semi-Lagrangian advection in the level-set method

 We have also elaborated on the methodologies to assemble the learning data set and train the error-correcting neural network.
 Our main contribution is a novel machine-learning-augmented semi-Lagrangian algorithm that blends neural inference with numerically advected level-set values in an alternating fashion.
-And, to validate its correctness, we have examined the entire strategy with a few representative test cases.
-These assessments included rotating and warping a disk driven by divergence-free velocity fields and a couple of instances of the Stefan problem.
-Our test results have confirmed that $\mathcal{F}_{c,f}(\cdot)$ helps to dampen numerical diffusion and improve mass loss in simple advection problems.
+To validate its correctness, we have examined the entire strategy with a few representative test cases.
+These included rotating and warping a disk, evaluating the effects of tangential shear flows, and two instances of the Stefan problem.
+Our results confirm that $\mathcal{F}_{c,f}(\cdot)$ can dampen numerical diffusion and improve mass loss in simple advection problems.
 More precisely, our strategy's accuracy is often as good as or better than the numerical scheme at twice the resolution while requiring only a fraction of the cost.
-In the same way, we have shown that our framework produces feasible solidification fronts for crystallization processes.
-However, bias artifacts and significant deterioration have occurred in lengthy or particularly deforming simulations.
-In addition, the stringent velocity maximum-unit-norm condition imposes severe limitations, especially for FBPs involving rapid interface changes.
+Likewise, we have shown that our framework produces feasible solidification fronts for crystallization processes.
+However, bias artifacts and significant deterioration have occurred in lengthy or highly deforming simulations or in the presence of tangential shear flows.
+In addition, the stringent velocity maximum-unit-norm condition imposes severe limitations for FBPs involving rapid interface changes.